Assistant Engineer - Civil

 • Proper installation of DPC is essential to ensure its effectiveness in preventing dampness.

-Q26.
-How much concrete quantity one time concreting
+Q. How much concrete quantity can you handle in one concreting session?

 Ans.